 Phone: 0450 729 077

 Ben McCabe completed his studies at Acts 2 College of Mission and Evangelisation in 2009, after which he left Perth to study at Campion College in Sydney.
 During his studies he spent six months studying abroad in Canada at Our Lady Seat of Wisdom Academy.
 He completed his Bachelor of Arts at Campion in 2013.
-He is currently completing his Master of Arts in literature at the University of Sydney.
+In 2018 he was awarded his Master of Arts in literature from the University of Sydney.

 He has a wide range of teaching experience, having taught English at schools in Kenya in 2010 and Tanzania in 2014.
 For the past two years he has taught homeschool classes throughout NSW.
 In 2015 Ben was employed as a tutor at the University of Sydney, where he taught Renaissance English literature.

 His areas of research interest are: Arthurian legends and the development of the chivalric code, Christian allegory in medieval literature, the shift of heroic archetypes in old and middle English, the eighteenth century Romantic poets.

 BA (Philosophy) (UNDA)

 Eliza completed her Bachelor of Philosophy in 2018 at the University of Notre Dame Sydney, where she was also elected Student Representative for the School of Philosophy.
 She is currently completing her honors thesis in Philosophy, focusing on the applicability of John Paul II’s personalism in the context of home-schooling.